Seek Returns logo

 Min

-MGEE’s Return on Equity of 10.58% is on par with the norm for the Diversified Utilities industry, indicating its profitability relative to shareholder equity is typical for the sector.
+MGEE’s Return on Equity of 10.58% is on par with the norm for the Electric Utilities industry, indicating its profitability relative to shareholder equity is typical for the sector.

-AEE vs. MGEE: A comparison of their ROE against their respective Regulated Electric and Diversified Utilities industry benchmarks.
+AEE vs. MGEE: A comparison of their Return on Equity (TTM) against their respective Multi-Utilities and Electric Utilities industry benchmarks.

 AEE